 Osbaldeston, D, 2008.
 'The Pleasure of Your Company, David Osbaldeston, text by Matt Williams'.
 In Mark Sladen, Richard Birkett and Isla Leaver-Yap (eds.)
 Nought to Sixty, 60 Projects, 6 Months, Institute of Contemporary Arts, London.

-Osbaldeston, D, 2004.
+Osbaldeston, D., 2004.
 'The Pen'.
-In Put About, A Critical Anthology on Independent Publishing, Maria Fusco with Ian Hunt (eds), Book Works, London.
+In Put about A Critical Anthology on Independent Publishing, Book Works.

 Osbaldeston, D., 2015.
 'Manifesto For a Photocopier', ARTPAPERS, may/June 2015, 6.

 Osbaldeston, D., 2013.
 'The Language Barrier', Kunstwordtterugkunst, Number 5, 16-21.

 Osbaldeston, D., 2012.
 'The Necessity of Art, Ernst Fischer, Book Review', Mute (www.metamute.org).

 Osbaldeston, D., 2008.
 'MANIFESTO: Dusk NOTICE', Art Review, July/August 2008, Centre page fold-out artwork..

 Osbaldeston, D., 2012.
 'Subject to Change; 'If an artist's purpose is to lie, then why the hell am i drawing a diagram to explain it?'
 Beginning with a work by Beckett, a consideration into aspects of miscommunication, cognition & recognition', Diagrammatic Research Use & Generation Group (1st Symposium), Slade School of Fine Art, UCL., 14,15 July 2012.